What is facilitation? Definition and principles

 Trying to plan and run a workshop without a working knowledge of facilitation can end up being unproductive or even chaotic.

-If you’ve been at a workshop where the goal is unclear, activities seem picked at random or you don’t feel your contribution is valued, that’s a sign that the person leading the session needed to brush up on their facilitation skills or simply hire an external facilitator.
+If you’ve been at a workshop where the goal is unclear, activities seem picked at random or you don’t feel your contribution is valued, that’s a sign that the person leading the session needed to brush up on their facilitation skills or simply hire a professional facilitator.

 Leaders who use facilitation skills as part of how they run their team are often more effective managers.
 Whether it’s making every meeting productive or knowing how to handle conflict and empower your group, facilitation is a skill every leader should be developing.